The Great American Dream Machine

 As a piece of television history, The Great American Dream Machine is a fascinating artifact of a bygone era.
 But as a commentary on the enduring themes of American life, it still resonates today.
 Its blend of humor, music, and social critique is a reminder of the power of television to provoke thought and inspire change.

-The Great American Dream Machine is a series that is currently running and has 1 seasons (13 episodes).
-The series first aired on October 6, 1971.
+The Great American Dream Machine is a series that ran for 1 seasons (13 episodes) between October 6, 1971 and on Shout!
+Factory

 Filter by Source